lukesh-b/ansible-auto.publ/disk-prj3/disk_lvm_complete_setup/README.md

 ansible-playbook -i hosts full_lvm.yml
 ```

-NOTE:This playbook modifies disk partitions and filesystems.
+ NOTE: This playbook modifies disk partitions and filesystems.
 Ensure to use as a test or backup the existing partition first

 ## License
 This project is licensed under the MIT License.